-Trotton community memorial garden
+Trotton community wildflower meadow

 The idea for the "Memorial garden" originally came from Chris Hodgson, ex-chairman of the parish council (PC), who wanted to start a wildflower space to provide much-needed habitat.
 When he died in 2015, his family decided they would like to create a community space for everyone to enjoy, so they approached the parish council for support in 2016.
 A collection was taken at Chris' funeral to provide some initial funding and the Memorial Garden project began.